 - Lost income or wages, including lower earning potential

-- Non-economic damages, such as compensation for pain and suffering, emotional trauma, and/or mental anguish
+- Pain and suffering, including emotional trauma and/or mental anguish

-To estimate the value of your non-economic damages, medical and economic experts may sometimes be called on to calculate the damages multiplier.
+With the help of these resources, we may calculate a fair settlement based on the damages multiplier.
 This figure may be set somewhere between 1.5 and 5, or even higher in some cases.
-The damages multiplier may be multiplied by your economic damages to arrive at a settlement figure for the non-economic damages in your case.
+The damages multiplier may be used to arrive at a settlement figure for the non-economic damages in your case.

 Proving Liability in a Truck Accident Case

-- Establish a link between the at-fault party’s failure of fulfilling his or her duty of care and the accident that occurred.
+- Establish a link between the at-fault party’s failure to fulfill their duty of care and the accident

 The Deadline to Sue in Ohio

-If you are thinking of taking legal action for your injuries, keep in mind that there is a general two-year statute of limitations for filing a personal injury lawsuit in Ohio, per ORC § 2305.10.
+If you are thinking of taking legal action for your injuries, keep in mind that there is, generally speaking, a two-year statute of limitations for filing a personal injury lawsuit in Ohio, per Ohio Revised Code Section 2305.10.
 Failure to take legal action within the deadline that applies to your case could result in your lawsuit being dismissed.

 Call the Fitch Law Firm LLC Today